Born2Root/HitStar/README.md

 #### 2.2 - Loudness
 - Usually the music files have different loudness levels.
 That means one song is a bit more quiet, others are louder.
 - For a good game experience it is best when all songs have the same loudness level
-- You can use freeware tools like [Mp3 Gain][https://mp3gain.sourceforge.net/download.php] to harmonize the loudness
+- You can use freeware tools like [Mp3 Gain](https://mp3gain.sourceforge.net/download.php) to harmonize the loudness

 #### 2.3 - The correct tagging
 - Your songs need at least the correct tagging for `TITLE`, `ARTIST` and `DATE`.
 To tag your songs accordingly you can use free software tools like [mp3 Tag](https://www.mp3tag.de/en/) or others.

-- With the `DATE` it is exremetly important to set the correct date of the first release.
+- With the `DATE` it is exremely important to set the correct date of the first release.
 If you have music files from Best-Of albums or samplers the date is very often relating to the release date of that sampler.
 But for the quiz we need the date of the original first release.
-- There is a free tool called [MusicBrainz Picard][https://picard.musicbrainz.org/].
+- There is a free tool called [MusicBrainz Picard](https://picard.musicbrainz.org/).
 That tool can safe you a ton of work, as it is possible to gather Tags and also the initial release automatically from different online databases.
 To let the tool search for the oldest date you can use a custom Tagging-Script.
 Variants:
 1. Import the [scriptfile from the tools folder of the repo](https://github.com/Born2Root/HitStar/blob/main/Tools/MusicBrainz-GetOldestDate.ptsp)